abisha312/PythonFSE_Abisha/SeleniumBasics/AbishaEunice/written_exercises/handson_02.md

 #### Requirements Analysis ↔ Acceptance Testing

-During the requirements phase, QA reviews business requirements and prepares acceptance test plans and acceptance criteria.
-The Requirement Traceability Matrix (RTM) is also created to ensure every requirement is covered by at least one test case.
+During the Requirements Analysis phase, QA reviews the business requirements and prepares the Acceptance Test Plan and User Acceptance Test Scenarios.
+A Requirement Traceability Matrix (RTM) is also created to ensure every requirement can be traced to one or more test cases.

 #### System Design ↔ System Testing

-When the overall system design is completed, QA prepares system test plans and end-to-end test cases to validate the complete application from the user's perspective.
+Once the overall system design is finalized, QA prepares the System Test Plan and End-to-End System Test Cases to verify that the complete application functions as expected.

 #### Architecture Design ↔ Integration Testing

-Architecture design defines how different modules communicate.
-QA prepares integration test plans, interface test cases, and API contract tests to verify interactions between components.
+During the Architecture Design phase, QA prepares Integration Test Plans, Interface Test Cases, and API Contract Test Cases to validate communication between different modules.

 #### Module Design ↔ Unit Testing

-Developers design individual modules and functions.
-Unit test cases, unit test suites, and supporting stubs or drivers are prepared to verify each module independently.
+Developers design individual modules and functions while Unit Test Cases, Unit Test Suites, and supporting Stubs & Drivers are prepared to validate each module independently.

 #### Coding ↔ Unit Test Execution

-Developers implement the application and execute unit tests before integrating the modules into the complete system.
+Developers implement the application and execute unit tests to ensure each module works correctly before integration begins.

 ---